-While gaming can begin below the age of 5, we recommend caregivers always play with young tamariki, with parental controls set at the highest safety levels.
+While gaming can begin below the age of 5, we recommend caregivers accompany young children at all times with parental controls set at the highest safety levels.
 Be sure to check the age ratings on all games to ensure they are appropriate.